alexandrursu/node-messages/README.md

 ### API Documentation

-The api documentation can be found
+The api documentation can be found at http://rjriel.github.io